-Poor oral intake and nausea/vomiting from the underlying cancer or treatments put individuals at risk for hypoglycaemia.
-People at risk of hypoglycaemia, as well as individuals on gliclazide, should be counselled on signs and symptoms to be aware of (see section 4d), and the requirement to inform the DVLA should they have had any episodes of hypoglycaemia requiring third party assistance.
+People at risk of hypoglycaemia should be counselled on signs and symptoms to be aware of (see section 4d), and the requirement to inform the DVLA should they have had any episodes of hypoglycaemia requiring third party assistance.

 See Dietetic Recommendations for further guidance (section 7).